stasianik/music-machine/README.md

 # Music Machine
 ### Explore the culture of a city via its music

-Not everyone has time to explore all of the artists local to a given city.
-If you're just passing through, or even if you want to learn about the music coming from your home base, how do you find local music?
+Not everyone has time to explore all of the bands and artists local to a given city.
+If you're just passing through, or even if you want to discover more music coming out of your current area, how can you quickly and easily find artists you like?

-Music Machine will narrow down the options based on songs in a user's Spotify library, so that they can connect directly to artists that they're more likely to enjoy.
+Music Machine will narrow down the options based on the features of songs in a user's Spotify library.

 # Notebooks
 Description of notebooks in this repo.